Taeim-Kwon/bios-611-project/README.md

 Note the blank before recipe is a tab.

-When you want to build an artifact, for example derived_data/linkedin_derived.csv, invoke this:
+When you want to build an artifact, for example derived_data/linkedin_derived.csv, invoke this in the terminal:
 ```
 make derived_data/linkedin_derived.csv
 ```